bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 Pathfinding wasn't the issue.
 That's easy because there are published algorithms.
 What really gave me a lot of trouble is figuring out where the pathfinding was valid.
 I'm sure someone else would have spent months going through IPC specifications to figure out where an autorouter _should_ route traces.
 But I leveraged the simple fact that this data is already generated by KiCad -- the copper pour itself -- and just replicated it.

 If there are any KiCad devs out there reading this, _this_ is what you should implement in the next iteration kicad-python.
-A `get_free_routing_space()` function.
+A `get_free_routing_space(int copper_layer)` function.
 Something that returns the polygon of a copper pour on boards that don't have a copper pour, for each layer of copper.